bosskrub9992/templatebe/README.md

 ```

 ### Layout
+    - corelib: (core library) contains packages that are rarely changed and can be used across repos in service folder
+    - docker: contains docker compose file
+    - service: contains all repos of microservices
+        - bff: (backend for frontend)
             - cmd: (command) contains multiple main.go file
-    - config: contains config file
+            - config: contains config.yaml file
-    - lib: (library) contains packages used in package src but are rarely changed
             - src: contains packages that is usually changed
-        - model: contains request and response struct of the api
-        - domain: contains database struct
-        - router: manage route name
                 - api: contains handler that is used for parsing request and return response
+                - config: contains config struct that read from config.yaml
                 - controller: contains business logics and repository interfaces
+                - domain: contains database struct
+                - model: contains request and response struct of the api
                 - repository: contains structs that implement interfaces that is needed by controller
+                - router: manage route names and middlewares

-    *api will only send/receive data to controller in model format.
+        *api will only send/receive data to controller in struct in the model package to eliminate dependency.
-    *controller will only send/receive data to repository in domain format.
+        *controller will only send/receive data to repository in struct in the domain package to eliminate dependency.

 ### Design pattern
     - Clean architecture
+    - Hexagonal architecture (port & adapter)

 ### API convention
     - RESTful API